KE1ok/furima-40602/README.md

 ### Association

-- belongs_to :users
+- belongs_to :user
-- has_one : purchases
+- has_one : purchase